Your browser is not supported

 The browser you are using - Internet Explorer or old version of Edge – is not supported by our website.
 Not to face issues while using our website please use the latest version of Edge or any other modern browser like Chrome, Safari or Firefox.

 Half-day boat excursion in the bay of Kotor.
-After a bus journey from your hotel and a short stop in Kotor, the outing continues by boat.
+After a bus journey from your hotel and a short stop in Kotor, "the Saint Tropez of Montenegro", the outing continues by boat.
 You will then cross a bay that is unique in the Mediterranean, brimming with historical and cultural monuments.
-The journey continues towards Perast and the islands of Sveti Djordje and Gospa od Škrpjela, both surrounded by tall mountains.
+The journey continues towards Perast and the islands of Our Lady of the Rocks and St. George, both surrounded by tall mountains.
 Immerse yourself in the beauty and tranquillity of the mountain landscapes.

 Day-long excursion.
 Journey to the heart of the country of ‘Black Mountains’, to discover the beautiful Montenegrin countryside and the historical towns of Cetinje and Kotor.

 We pass through Cetinje, the ancient capital of the country, and the village of Njegusi, birthplace of ancient cardinals and Montenegrin sovereigns.
 In Njegusi, you will have the chance to sample local specialities such as smoked ham, local cheese and honey mead.
 We continue on a winding road to Kotor, then to the far southeast and the longest fjord in Europe.